 And if that doesn't make you feel better, here he is speaking English...

 By the way, if you've not yet signed up, there's still time.
 (And if you pay for your workshops in full today, you are eligible for the discount show tickets)

 EDIT: When I originally published this I was unable to embed video outtakes from our interview.
-Once I discovered how to do this I published them here and added a link above.
+Once I discovered how to do this I published them here and added the video you see above.